syncfusion-content/ej2-documenteditor-docs/ej2-javascript/document-editor/saving-documents/google-cloud-storage.md

     }
   },
   "AllowedHosts": "*",
-  "AccessKey": "Your Access Key from AWS S3", "SecretKey": "Your Secret Key from AWS S3", "BucketName": "Your Bucket name from AWS S3"
+  "BucketName": "Your Bucket name from Google Cloud Storage" }
-}
 ```

-N> Replace **Your Access Key from AWS S3**, **Your Secret Key from AWS S3**, and **Your Bucket name from AWS S3** with your actual AWS access key, secret key and bucket name
+N> Replace **Your Bucket name from Google Cloud Storage** with the actual name of your Google Cloud Storage bucket

+N> Replace **path/to/service-account-key.json** with the actual file path to your service account key JSON file.
+Make sure to provide the correct path and filename.

-**Step 3:**  Modify the index File in the Document Editor sample
+**Step 4:**  Modify the index File in the Document Editor sample

-In the client-side, to export the document into blob the document using [`saveAsBlob`](../../api/document-editor/#saveAsBlob) and sent to server-side for saving in AWS S3 Bucket.
+In the client-side, to export the document into blob the document using [`saveAsBlob`](../../api/document-editor/#saveAsBlob) and sent to server-side for saving in Google Cloud Storage.

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight js tabtitle="index.js" %}
-{% include code-snippet/document-editor/save-aws-s3/index.ts %}
+{% include code-snippet/document-editor/save-google-cloud-storage/index.ts %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/document-editor/save-aws-s3/index.html %}
+{% include code-snippet/document-editor/save-google-cloud-storage/index.html %}
 {% endhighlight %}
 {% endtabs %}